arnoudkooi/sn-scriptsync/README.md

 ![ESLint](img/eslint.png)

+## Editing outside VS Code
+While you have sn-scriptsync running, you can edit files outside VS Code as well.
+In this case sn-scriptsync acts as a proxy and will pass the changes to the instance, when saving a file.
+(New in version 1.9)

 ## FAQs

 I'm using `<script>` tags in a widget HTML template, and they do not sync to my instance properly.
 How can I resolve this?